JulienZammit/scougal-rubber-website/README.md

 ## Introduction

 The Scougal Rubber Website is designed to provide a seamless user experience and improve the company's online presence.
-The site is built using React, offering optimized performance and SEO features.
+The site is built using Next.js, offering optimized performance and SEO features.
 Additionally, a blog section is included to share updates and industry news.

 ## Features

-- **React Framework**: Utilizes the latest version of React for modern web development.
+- **Next.js Framework**: Utilizes the latest version of Next.js for modern web development.
 - **SEO Optimization**: Enhanced search engine visibility with sitemap integration.
 - **Blog Section**: Includes a blog for company updates and industry news.
 - **Responsive Design**: Ensures the site looks great on all devices.